 “You have to know what first-generation survivors were like to be a second-generation survivor.
 But we’re the last of that,” said Zalkind.
 “This project is enormously important.”

-Our primary care, urgent care, specialty clinics and hospitals are open.
-As we schedule appointments, including a limited number of procedures and non-emergency surgeries, we’re taking every step possible to ensure it’s safe to see your doctor.
+Our primary care, urgent care, emergency rooms, specialty clinics and hospitals are open and safe.
+As we schedule appointments, we are taking every precaution possible to ensure it’s safe to see your doctor while receiving the highest level of care.

 COVID-19 patients are cared for in separate, dedicated units.
 Staff and providers are required to use personal protective equipment, and our facilities are continually cleaned using enhanced sterilization procedures.